Ten of Swords Tarot Card Meaning & Interpretations

 In the Suit of Swords there's a gradual build up of stress, worry and problems as the numbers ascend.
-Beginning with the initial challenge of the Ace of Swords, the attempt at diplomacy in the 2 of Swords, failure in the 3 of Swords continuing on until reaching a crescendo of mental, sleep depraving, aguish in the 9 of Swords.
+Beginning with the initial challenge of the Ace of Swords, the attempt at diplomacy in the 2 of Swords, the disappointed and heartache of the 3 of Swords continuing on until reaching a crescendo of mental, sleep depraving, anguish in the 9 of Swords.
 The scene in the 10 of Swords, which looks like a gruesome murder scene, is one of calm and peace.
 Whatever your plans were they are well and truly dead.
-There is a realisation here that no amount of re-thinking, planning, negotiation or intellectual manoeuvring can take things forward from this point.
+There is a realisation here that no amount of re-thinking, planning, negotiation or intellectual maneuvering can take things forward from this point.

 © Phuture Me Ltd 2010-2018.
 All rights reserved.